Commencement Frequently Asked Questions

 - Can non-graduating USF students attend Commencement?
 Yes, but they need a guest ticket to enter the Church.

 - Will seating be available for people without guest tickets?
-Yes, guests without tickets can view the ceremony via Live Stream over the internet or on campus in the Pedro Arrupe Room and Cowell Hall rooms 106 and 107.
+No. Guests without tickets can view the ceremony via Live Stream over the internet.

 - Is alcohol allowed?
 NO!
 Students and guests cannot consume or possess alcohol in St. Ignatius Church.
 Students found in possession of alcohol may face academic sanctions and have their degree withheld.